Updated June 2025

-The Internal Revenue Service (IRS) must send you a Notice of Deficiency before imposing income tax or certain other taxes against you.
+The Internal Revenue Service (IRS) must send you a Notice of Deficiency before imposing income tax or other taxes against you.
 Typically, this happens if you under-reported the tax on your return or didn’t file.
-The IRS may discover the tax deficiency by reviewing information from third parties, such as employers or banks, or by auditing your tax return.
+The IRS may discover the tax deficiency by reviewing third-party information, such as information submitted by employers or banks, or by auditing your tax return.

 What is an IRS Notice of Deficiency?